Peoplecanfly1/Coolors/README.md

 - Color code copy on click.

 ### Development approaches & features:
-- Live tracking of color parameters on change of any of 3 other changes theyr parameters according HSL + visual background change of input.
+- Live tracking of color parameters on change any of it, the rest parameters modification according HSL + visual background change of input.
-- Live control of contrast betwen text and color.
-To prevenet unreadability in case luminous text on luminous color.
+- Live control of contrast between text and color.
+To prevent unreadability in case luminous text on luminous color.
 - Working with local storage, set and get palettes.
 - Class based approach
-- Resuing methods/functions in re-render or render from library.
+- Reusing methods/functions in re-render or render from library.

 ## [DEMONSTRATION](https://peoplecanfly1.github.io/Coolors/)